 Peg's short life was quite incredible.
 She was labelled a failure despite a successful career in theatre and appearing in ten shows in New York before the age of twenty-two as well as completing a play and a movie within six months of arriving in Hollywood; that is very impressive even by today's standards.
 To most she is known as a symbol of Hollywood tragedy - a failed actress who ended her life by jumping from the Hollywood sign on September 16th 1932...
 She was just 24 at the time.

-Although officially English she lived and attended school in New York and easily settled into the American way of life.
+Although officially English she lived and attended schools in New York and Los Angeles and easily settled into the American way of life.
 She appeared on stage for the first time aged 16 and was married by the time she was 18 to a man she had known for just 4 days.
 The marriage was short lived and a burden to Peg for the remaining years of her life.

 This production will be different to my other shows; previous productions having been based within ‘make-believe’ scenarios where anything can be scripted for entertainment purposes.
 This show will have to be dramatised with additional characters and scenes for the production to work.
 I do not claim that it will be 100% authentic and accurate; there simply isn't enough information out there and I cannot expect my entire audience to share my interest in the purely factual details of Peg's life and times.